-Facebook: Tokyo Marathon Foundation
+7. Tokyo Marathon (February)

 Old and new worlds collide along this race course.
 Runners will pass the Imperial Palace, Tokyo Tower and Tokyo Station (just to name a few landmarks) all while taking in both the historic sites of Japan and some of its newer attractions and buildings.
 Make sure you stop by Japan's largest running trade show, the Tokyo Marathon Expo, which boasts 60,000 visitors annually.
 And in the years leading up to the city hosting the 2020 Summer Olympics and Paralympics, you can rest assured that the crowd will only grow larger.

-Facebook: Great Ocean Road Marathon
+8. Great Ocean Road Marathon (May)

 The visually stunning views of Australia's Southern Ocean are enough to make you forget your legs are dying (or at least enough to make it bearable).
 You'll travel along Victoria's Great Ocean Road and take in the beautiful landscapes for the entire 44 kilometers.

-Edie Ellis, Big Sur International Marathon
+9. Big Sur International Marathon (April)